nirmata/kyverno-aws-adapter/charts/kyverno-aws-adapter/README.md

     helm repo update kyverno-aws-adapter
     ```

 3. Install the Helm chart in an appropriate namespace, providing other parameters as described in the [Values](#values) section.
+Parameters `roleArn`, `eksCluster.name`, `eksCluster.region`  are required.
     ```console
     helm install --namespace kyverno-aws-adapter --create-namespace kyverno-aws-adapter kyverno-aws-adapter/kyverno-aws-adapter
     ```

-4. Check the `status` field of the `awsacfg` custom resource created in the namespace specified in `values.yaml`.
-For instance if namespace is `kyverno-aws-adapter`, then:
+4. Check the `status` field of the `awsacfg` custom resource created in the installation namespace.
+For instance:
     ```console
     kubectl get awsacfg -n kyverno-aws-adapter -o yaml
     ```